 We are a volunteer society dedicated to improving local government through citizen participation.

 Anybody can get his or her name on the ballot for any elected office in Washington state by coming up with the filing fee.
 Just being on the ballot does not make a candidate viable.
-In fact, the presence of novelty candidates on the ballot does serious damage to independent citizen candidates by making it harder for the voting public to discern which candidates are real and which are just looking to see their names in print or are advocates for fringe policies or philosophies.
+In fact, the presence of novelty candidates on the ballot does serious damage to legitimate independent candidates by making it harder for the voting public to discern which candidates are real and which are just looking to see their names in print or are advocates for fringe policies or philosophies.